risingwavelabs/risingwave-docs/docs/performance/performance-metrics.md

 Since the total pending bytes keep changing, we first calculate its average over a time period of more than 10 minutes.
 As a general rule of thumb, we then divide the average over 4 GB to estimate the ideal number of CPUs.

-## Barrier Latency and Barrier Number
+## Barrier latency and barrier number

 <img
   src={require('../images/barrier_latency.png').default}